alekhaya99/Customer-Analytics/README.md

 # Customer-Analytics
-The section contains a case study on Customer Analytics
+The section contains an case study on Customer Analytics